davidcraft/SimKern/SIM0_README.md

 K -> integral number of total network simulations my_path -> output path that saves the K network simulations

-SIM0 will then return a list/array with elements either 0 or 1.
+SIM0 will then return a list/array of length K with elements either 0 or 1.
 If any of the simulations produce questionable values or fail to run, a value of -1 will appear instead of a 0 or 1.
 The resulting list/array can then be used for machine learning using any choice of software.